KorenKrita/Akagi/README.md

 > You can also report it in the Discord server.
 > If you have a feature request, please report it in the GitHub Issues.

-- MITM Proxy server not working?
-  - Make sure you have installed the MITM proxy certificate.
-  - Make sure you have set the correct host and port in the settings.
-  - Make sure you have set the correct proxy settings in Proxifier.
-  - Make sure you have started the MITM proxy server.
-  - If above does not work, please [check this issue](https://github.com/shinkuan/Akagi/issues/57).

 # Developer

 ## File Structure